 Professor Sykes obtained a J.D. from the University of Toronto Faculty of Law in 2002, graduating as the gold medallist.
 She was a law clerk to Hon.
 Justice Louis LeBel of the Supreme Court of Canada in 2002-2003, and then attended Harvard Law School as a Frank Knox Scholar, graduating with an LL.M. in 2004.
-She also holds an LL.M. from the Schulich School of Law at Dalhousie, where she is currently a candidate in the Ph.D. programme.
-Her PhD research focuses on the relationship between international trade law and global animal law.
+She also holds an LL.M. and PhD from the Schulich School of Law at Dalhousie.
+Her PhD research focused on the relationship between international trade law and global animal law.
 From 2004 to 2010, she was an associate in the New York office of Cleary Gottlieb Steen & Hamilton LLP, a leading international business law firm.

 Professor Sykes’ latest book is Animal Welfare and International Trade Law: The Impact of the WTO Seal Case (Elgar, 2021).
 Read about it here.
 She is also co-editor with Peter Sankoff and Vaughan Black of Canadian Perspectives on Animals and the Law (Irwin Law, 2015), the first book-length jurisprudential work to engage in a sustained analysis of Canadian law concerning the treatment of animals at the hands of human beings.
 She has published in the McGill Law Journal, the Canadian Yearbook of International Law, the Dalhousie Law Journal, Animal Law Review, World Trade Review, the Journal of International Wildlife Law and Policy, the George Washington International Law Review, and the European Journal of International Law, among other journals.
 She is a member of the Advisory Board of Animal Justice Canada.